fern-api/fern/packages/docs/docs/features/postman.md

 ![Copy your workspace ID.](../../static/img/workspace_id.png)

 Step 3: Generate a Postman API key [here](https://go.postman.co/settings/me/api-keys).
-Save this as an enviroment variable, such as {POSTMAN_API_KEY}.
+Save this as an environment variable, such as {POSTMAN_API_KEY}.

 Step 4: Add the